NotNeelPatel/notneelpatel.github.io/blog/markdown/2022-11-18-midi-remix.md

 [https://animezen.net/midis](https://animezen.net/midis) (anime)

 Choosing a good MIDI file will make the song much better.
-Choose MIDIs with lots of instruments used for best results!
-Try a variety of artists and genres when looking for stuff.
-The best ones tend to be instrumentals and dance music (IDM, EDM, etc.), but I've listened to some amazing MIDIs in all of my favourite genres.
+MIDIs with lots of instruments tend to work best.
+Try a variety of artists and genres; the best ones are often instrumentals and dance music (IDM, EDM, etc.).

 ### Rendering Files as mp3